Help us improve your experience.

 If you set either a maximum file size or a maximum number of trace files, you also must specify the other parameter and a filename.

-Configuring Access to Event Script Log Files
+Configure Access to Event Script Log Files

 By default, access to the event script log file is restricted to the owner.
-You can manually configure access by including the world-readable or no-world-readable statement at the [edit event-options event-script traceoptions file <filename>] hierarchy level.
+You can manually configure access by including the world-readable or no-world-readable statement at the [edit event-options event-script traceoptions file filename] hierarchy level.

 The no-world-readable statement restricts event script log access to the owner.
 The world-readable statement enables unrestricted access to the event script log file.

-Configuring the Event Script Trace Operations
+Configure the Event Script Trace Operations

 By default, the traceoptions events flag is turned on, regardless of the configuration settings, and only important events are logged.
 This includes errors, warnings, progress messages, and script processing events.
 You can configure the trace operations to be logged by including the following statements at the [edit event-options event-script traceoptions] hierarchy level: